 MTRR

-The MTRR (methionine synthase reductase) gene is crucial for the regeneration of methylcobalamin, a form of vitamin B12 essential for DNA methylation.
-This process supports cellular antioxidant defenses by maintaining proper methylation cycles, which are vital for DNA repair and reducing oxidative stress.
+The MTRR (methionine synthase reductase) gene helps in the regeneration of methylcobalamin, a form of vitamin B12 essential for DNA methylation.
+This process supports cellular antioxidant defenses by maintaining proper methylation cycles.
+As a result, it benefits DNA repair and reduces oxidative stress.

 COMT